apleasantview/wp-scratch-box/README.md

 | "vb_linked_clone" | "vb.linked_clone" | true |
 | "synced_folder" | "vm.synced_folder"| <i>see below</i> |

-#### Synced folder
+##### Synced folder
 | "synced_folder" | path |
 | --------------- |:----:|
 | "host_path" | "src/" |
 | "guest_path" | "/var/www/public" |

 Vagrant will create the `host_path` folder if it doesn't exist.
-The main Host directory will be synced to `/vagrant` per Vagrants' defaults.
+The root Host directory will be synced to `/vagrant` per Vagrants' defaults.
+Note that there is no '/' at the end of the `guest_path`.

-### Vagrant plugins
-If you have vagrant-cachier installed, the config in the Vagrantfile is set to cache by machine.
-If you have vagrant-vbguest installed, guest additions updates is set to `false`.
-Manually update guest additions if needed.

-### wp-scratch-box.sh
+#### Provisioning
+`wp-scratch-box.sh`
-This is the provisioning file.
+This is the provisioning file that will install the following packages and LAMP stack:
 - **packages:**
   - composer
   - curl